University and College Counselling

 At various times, students will need to ask individual teachers to write a letter of recommendation concerning their work in a particular subject area.
 These are particularly requested for students applying to US universities.
 Dutch universities often have specific online recommendations that subject teachers need to complete and are sent via e-mailed links.
 A change of teacher might mean that students ask those who knew them in Grade 11 to write a letter, even if in Grade 12 they are in a different school.
 It is important that these letters are written by the designated deadline, as they are critical to a student’s acceptance at many universities.
 Students must respect the extra work involved for the teacher to write these letters and it is a discourtesy to ask for such references shortly before the deadline.
 Reference letters from teachers become a part of a student’s life at the school, as they may be needed in future years should a student need to change universities.

-In Grade 12, students need to be aware of specific deadlines and requirements for university entrance applications.
+In Grade 12, students and their families need to be aware of specific deadlines and requirements for university entrance applications.
 In the case of the UK, if considering medicine, veterinary medicine, dentistry or entrance to Cambridge or Oxford, the deadline is as early as October 15th.
 Students should have drafted application essays by the end of their junior year and continued the process during the holidays.
 Internally for these students, there is a deadline of October 1st, which allows the College Counsellor time to process the application.
 For the US, early deadlines are November 1st and many other international deadlines are January 1st.
-We advise students to have completed their applications to the UK by early November and at the very latest by the end of November for the US and Canada.
+Our internal school deadline for all college applications is November 29th with us recommending that all applications to the UK are submitted by early November.
 Regrettably, we cannot guarantee that as a school we will be able to complete all that we have to if a student is late with these deadlines.
 Students and parents will receive regular reminders of these deadlines.
+Grade 12 students have the opportunity to write and complete their college applications in the PDW week in September, a window of time provided for the Grade 12 students to be proactive and engaged in their University applications.

 For Switzerland, students need to pre-register their interest between January and February of their Senior year, but a final application is not complete until after students have successfully obtained the prerequisite results in either Advanced Placement (AP) or International Baccalaureate (IB) exams, which become available in early July.